Synqly/go-sdk/examples/siem-connector/readme.md

    ```bash
    go mod tidy
    ```
-3. The example depends on environment variables to connect to Synqly and Splunk.
-To allow the sample program to connect to Synqly, set the following environment variables to your Organization ID and API Token values.
+3. The example depends on environment variables or a config.env file to connect to Synqly and Splunk.
+To allow the sample program to connect to Synqly, set the following environment variables to your Organization ID and API Token values or fill the config.env file with the values.

     ```bash
     export SYNQLY_ORG_TOKEN=your-api-token